Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 Egg Quantity

-You're born with all the eggs you'll ever have—around 1-2 million.
+You're born with all the eggs you'll ever have - around 1-2 million.
 By puberty, that's down to about 300,000-400,000.
 By your mid-30s, you might have 25,000-30,000 remaining.
-By 40, that number drops significantly.
+By 35, that number starts to drop even more.

 Egg Quality

-This is the more significant factor.
-As eggs age, they're more likely to have chromosomal abnormalities, which can affect:
+This is the more significant factor as eggs age, they're more likely to have chromosomal abnormalities, which can affect:

 • Your ability to conceive